BigDataIA-Fall2024-TeamB3/Final_Project/README.md

         H --> OO[View Saved Jobs from Snowflake Saved Jobs DB] OO --> FF[Set Job Status as Applied]
-        OO --> GG[Check Relevance with Profile and save the feedback Job Details in Snowflake Results DB]
+        OO --> GG[Check Relevance with Profile and save the feedback and Job Details in Snowflake Results DB]

         L --> P[Check Selected Job Relevance with Profile] P --> PQ[Sends Job description Along with Resume and Cover Letter to OpenAI for Structured Feedaback]